batjko/gql2sql/README.md

 2. Install dependencies: `npm install`
 3. Run the service: `npm start`

-Feel free to submit pull requests for enhancements.
-There is lots to do!
+Feel free to submit pull requests for enhancements!

 ## Schema / Models

-Currently only one model has been implemented: Hedge Accounting Forecasts.
-However, other models can easily be added to expose more data points from the Findur DB.
+Currently only a generic model of "Items" has been implemented.
+It can serve as a guide to add more models to expose (both in Sequelize and GraphQL).

 ![screenshot](./server/Assets/images/graphiql_screenshot.png)